CzJLee/Minotaur-Project/README.md

 python3 game.py
 ```

 You can add arguments to specify a board size and difficulty.
-If none are given, then a random size and difficulty is chosen.
+If none are given, a random size and difficulty is chosen.

 ```
 python3 game.py [size] [difficulty]